allaray/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?
 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-I have installed Python 3.8
+I have installed Python 3.7.4.
+It was not the newest version, so it have been used and approved by the community,and would be the most practical. to type in the terminal python gives the response with the information on what version is installed to the computer

 ---